Ontario Graduate Scholarships and Queen Elizabeth II Graduate Scholarships in Science and Technology

 - If you have supporting documents written in a language other than English or French, you must provide a translation of the document in English or French.

-Transcripts: the School of Graduate Studies will produce unofficial Trent University transcripts only.
-Any other institutions attended by the applicant, the applicant will be required to provide scanned copies of official and final transcripts, including one back page legend from each institution attended.
+Transcripts: The School of Graduate Studies will produce unofficial Trent University transcripts only.
+The applicant will be required to provide scanned copies of official and final transcripts for any other intuitions attended which include the back page with a legend from each institution.

 Incomplete applications and those that do not meet presentation standards above will be deemed incomplete.